jonataa/changelog-bitbucket/README.md

 - [Jira Doc](https://docs.atlassian.com/jira/REST/latest/)

-## TO DO
+## Implemented

 - Convert the JSON response to Objects Model
 - Generate the HTML Template from Objects Model
 - Support the Twig templates

+## TO DO

+- Build as a CLI tool using Symfony Console
 - Output a HTML file with changelog informations
-- Build as a CLI tool using Symfony Console
 - Connect to JIRA API using the Basic Authentication
-- Import the Versions from JIRA API
+- Import the Issue informations from JIRA API
+- Build .phar